 The Caring Dads program is specifically designed for adult men who have abused and/or neglected their child(ren) and their child(ren)’s mother and are consistently attending the Catholic Charities' Domestic Violence Program for Men, and as required or directed by the court or an agent of the court.

-Men attend one weekly group session, two hours in length, co-facilitated by two trained staff, for a total of 17 sessions.
-During group sessions, staff engage men in the process of the group work session curriculum.
+Men attend 17 weekly group sessions, two hours in length, co-facilitated by two trained staff.
+Staff engage men in the process of the group work session curriculum.
 Mothers of men’s children may be contacted by an advocate to offer information and support, as well as other essential services in order to avoid potential consequences of men’s involvement in the program.

 To help address the frequent gaps in services to fathers who abuse or neglect their children as well as the mother of their child(ren), Caring Dad's case management strategies establish a community-based model for holding men accountable.
 The goal is to ensure, as best as possible, child safety and well-being as an outcome of the father’s involvement in the program.
 The intent is to include the father in the process of establishing safety protocols for the children, as well as the mothers, so that there is decreased potential for his abuse of her and the child(ren).

 Fees are established on a sliding-scale based according to income and number of dependents.
 Fee payment is required at the time service is received.

 The Caring Dads program will open in Erie County and will gradually be offered by Catholic Charities in the eight counties of Western New York in conjunction with Catholic Charities Domestic Violence Program for Men.